mojoaar/podium/README.md

 - **Hot reload** - Automatically reloads templates and config when files change
 - **Debug logging** - More verbose output for troubleshooting
 - **No caching** - Fresh content on every request for easier development

+**Configuration Hot Reload:**

+In both development and production modes, Podium watches `config.yaml` for changes.
+When you update the configuration file (e.g., add a new social media link, change site title, etc.), the changes are automatically applied within ~500ms without requiring a server restart.
+This works even when running as a system service!

 ## Running Podium